actix/examples/middleware/middleware/README.md

-# middleware examples
+# Middleware: Various

-This example showcases a bunch of different uses of middlewares.
+This example showcases a bunch of different uses of middleware.
 See also the [Middleware guide](https://actix.rs/docs/middleware/).

 ## Usage